-The system volume must be an IDE controller.
+If your virtual machine is a Generation 1 VM, the system volume must be an IDE controller.
 In addition, up to two more volumes can be attached to an IDE controller.
 If you are protecting more than three volumes on the source, you will need to install the Hyper-V Integration Components to acquire a SCSI device after failover to attach these volumes to the replica virtual machine.
-You must be using Windows 2003 Service Pack 2 or later to use Hyper-V Integration Components.
 See your Microsoft documentation for more information.